 If you bring an Egyptian Mau cat into your family, you will need to spend plenty of time helping to bring out the best in their personality.
-Be sure to focus on socialization to prevent problems at the vet and to ensure that the cat is comfortable with visitors; take care to ensure that all interactions are as positive as possible, so the cat learns that humans are fun and friendly, and that treats are involved when good behavior is put on display.
+Be sure to focus on socialization to prevent problems at the vet and to ensure that the cat is comfortable with visitors.
+Take care to ensure that all interactions are as positive as possible, so the cat learns that humans are fun and friendly, and that treats are involved when good behavior is put on display.

 If you plan to show your Egyptian Mau cat, socialization takes on an even more important role: Aggressive cats are disqualified immediately and antisocial individuals aren't viewed as desirable even when their markings are beautiful.

-Although Egyptian Mau cats have no special nutritional needs, they thrive on a high-protein diet.
+Although Egyptian Mau cats have no special nutritional needs, like most cats, they thrive on a high-protein diet.
 Even though they are active, these cats are fairly small and overfeeding can lead to obesity, which can create pain and joint issues.
-It's important to check with your vet to ensure that your feeding the correct amount.
+It's important to check with your vet to ensure that you're feeding the correct amount.

-Egyptian Mau cats are generally healthy, but they occasionally develop kidney disease and urolithiasis, which is a form of bladder stones.
+Some issues seen in Egyptian Mau include a type of heart disease called hypertrophic cardiomyopathy, pyruvate kinase deficiency (a condition that causes anemia), leukodystrophy (a rare genetic disorder affecting the spine and brain), and urolithiasis, which is a form of bladder stones.
 Proper diet can help prevent stone formation, as can ample hydration.

-Egyptian hieroglyphics depict spotted cats that bear similarities to today’s Egyptian Mau cats, so it is entirely possible that this breed or its close ancestors were among those revered by ancient Egyptian people, perhaps as long as 4,000 years ago.
+Egyptian hieroglyphics depict spotted cats that bear similarities to today’s Egyptian Mau cats, so it is entirely possible that this breed or its close ancestors were among those revered by ancient Egyptian people, perhaps more than 3,500 years ago.

-During the early centuries A.D., Romans brought spotted Egyptian cats to Italy and from there, these cats made their way around Europe.
+During the early centuries A.D., Romans brought spotted Egyptian cats to Italy, and from there, these cats made their way around Europe.
 It is likely that domestic cats with Egyptian origins interbred with European wildcats, ultimately treating humanity to the northern European domestic cats that are so prevalent now.

 Pedigreed Egyptian cats were bred in Europe prior to the second World War, but few records survive.
 Like many cat breeds, the Egyptian Mau was nearly extinct by the end of World War II; food shortages and widespread devastation led to tragedy for pets all throughout the affected regions.

 Luckily, this particular breed was given a second chance.
-An exiled Russian princess named Nathalie Troubetskoy was serving as a nurse in Rome during the early 1950s when she was given a silver spotted female kitten.
+An exiled Russian princess named Nathalie Troubetzkoy was serving as a nurse in Rome during the early 1950s when she was given a silver spotted female kitten.
 This kitten had originated with a diplomat from one of Rome's Middle East embassies, although history has forgotten which one.

-The Cat Fanciers Federation registered these Egyptian Mau cats in 1956 when they first arrived in the U.S. Soon, other registries including the Canadian Cat Association and the Cat Fanciers Association recognized the new line of Egyptian Mau cats.
+The Cat Fanciers' Federation registered these Egyptian Mau cats in 1956 when they first arrived in the United States.
+Soon, other registries including the Canadian Cat Association and the Cat Fanciers' Association (CFA) recognized the new line of Egyptian Mau cats.
 CFA granted the breed championship status in 1977.